marco262/my_wiki/data/dnd/subclass/cavalier.md

 ## Ferocious Charger

 Starting at 15th level, you can run down your foes, whether you're mounted or not.
-If you move at least 10 feet in a straight line right before attacking a creature and you hit it with the attack, that target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your Strength modifier) or be knocked prone.
+If you move at least 10 feet in a straight line right before attacking a creature and you hit it with the attack, that target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + your Strength modifier) or be knocked [[[general:conditions#prone|prone]]].
 You can use this feature only once on each of your turns.

 ## Vigilant Defender